kghose/groho/docs/tutorial.md

 Here `earth-mars.txt` is a scenario file, and it tells Groho what Orrery model to use (The Orrery is the thing that simulates the solar system), what range of dates to run the simulation for and what flight plan files to include in the simulation.
 Flight plans are the biggest part of the simulation.
 Each spaceship has it's own flight plan which governs what it does in the simulation.

-`earth-mars.txt`, for example, starts like this:
+`earth-mars.txt`, for example, starts something like this:

 ```
 name: Earth to mars